pakizarashid/thesis/README.md

 where does it break, and can that be fixed?

 The work below is a five-stage progression.
 Stages 1–3 are complete and their findings are final.
-Stage 4 is the open decision — three candidate directions are sized below, none started yet.
-Stage 5 depends on which direction Stage 4 takes.
+Stage 4 (Route 2: clone-aware joint training) is underway and its core result is in — see the summary table at the top of that section for the fast version.
+Stage 5 is in progress alongside it; what's left in both is listed at the end of Stage 4.

 ---